Skip to main content

 Holes cut for ice fishing must be no larger than 10 inches in diameter.
 This applies to public waters where ice fishing is allowed.

-Seining for Minnows/ Minnow Traps
+Seining for AQUATIC LIFE/Minnow Traps

 Game fish may not be seined or trapped.
 A seine may be used to obtain minnows for use as bait provided the seine is not longer than eight feet nor deeper than four feet.
-A thrownet may be used provided the radius is no larger than 12 feet and mesh size no larger
+A thrownet may be used provided the radius is no larger than 12 feet and mesh size no larger than one (1) inch.
+Minnow

-his possession no more than 50 minnows nor more than a total of 100 aquatic animal life (see Turtles, Frogs, Toads and Salamander) unless obtained from a licensed dealer and a bill of sale is provided.
+traps may be used provided the openings are not larger than one inch in diameter.
+A person may have in his possession no more than 50 minnows nor more than a total of 100 aquatic animal life (see Salamanders and Turtles and Frogs on page 11) unless obtained from a licensed dealer and a bill of sale is provided.
 A valid West Virginia fishing license is needed to collect minnows and other aquatic life.
 Minnow traps must be tagged with a waterproof, legible tag bearing either the owner’s name and address or his or her WVDNR identification number.
 Minnow traps must also be checked once every 24 hours.

 Trotlines and Droplines